TeHanHunter/Searching-Eclipsing-Binaries-in-TESS/README.md

 ```

 ### Installing
-Clone the master folder and run Searching_EB-Command_line.py on a command line.
+After installing required packages, clone the master folder and run Searching_EB-Command_line.py on a command line.
 Locate tess_cnn.h5 file in CNN Training folder and you can start using it!

 ## Running the Search
 The script askes for several parameters and saves figures and data that are selected by these parameters.
 The time taken for each pixel is roughly 6 seconds.
 Below is an example for the open cluster [FSR2007] 0728, which returns the figure shown above.
 This is a 400 pixel cut, and it took approximately 40 minutes in a test run.